chrisdurfee/base/README.md

 ## Layouts

-Base framework uses components to render an application.
+Base uses components to render an application.
 Base creates and renders components using native JavaScript.
 Layouts are scaffolded using JavaScript object literals.
 Because the layouts are rendered client-side using native JavaScript, the framework does not require a compiling or build process.

 Learn more: [Base Layouts](https://github.com/chrisdurfee/base/wiki/Layout)